lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

         <li id="fn11">An “investment partnership” under <abbr>IRC</abbr> section 731(c)(3)(C)(i) is a partnership that has never engaged in a trade or business and substantially all of its assets (by value) have always consisted of money, stock in a corporation, notes, bonds, debentures or other evidence of indebtedness, foreign currencies, or derivatives. <a href="#fref11">&#8593;</a></li>
         <li id="fn12">To be more precise, a “C-corporation” for U.S. federal income tax purposes, i.e. one that has elected to be taxed as a corporation, as opposed to a “S-corporation” or a <abbr>LLC</abbr>, which are taxed as a flow-through entity. <a href="#fref12">&#8593;</a></li>
         <li id="fn13">U.S. tax-exempt investors and foreign taxable investors share a common concern with avoiding income from an active business organized as a flow-through entity.
 As such, structures designed for U.S. tax-exempt investors can often serve foreign taxable investors. <a href="#fref13">&#8593;</a></li>
+        <li id="fn14">Of course, the U.S. tax-exempt and foreign taxable limited partners might not be so sanguine about such a move, given that their distributions from the fund are post-tax, but that is a matter for negotiation between the fund sponsor and the affected limited partners. <a href="#fref14">&#8593;</a></li>
-        <li id="fn14">It is imperative, though, to note that a <abbr title="leveraged buyout">LBO</abbr> will not usually result in <abbr>UBTI</abbr> because the leverage is borrowed by a holding company treated as a corporation for U.S. federal income tax purposes. <a href="#fref14">&#8593;</a></li>
+        <li id="fn15">It is imperative, though, to note that a <abbr title="leveraged buyout">LBO</abbr> will not usually result in <abbr>UBTI</abbr> because the leverage is borrowed by a holding company treated as a corporation for U.S. federal income tax purposes. <a href="#fref15">&#8593;</a></li>
-        <li id="fn15">Any income distributed during the relevant fiscal year will be treated as <abbr>UBTI</abbr> based on the average amount of acquisition indebtedness during that fiscal year. <a href="#fref15">&#8593;</a></li>
+        <li id="fn16">Any income distributed during the relevant fiscal year will be treated as <abbr>UBTI</abbr> and incur taxes based on the average amount of acquisition indebtedness during that fiscal year. <a href="#fref16">&#8593;</a></li>
-        <li id="fn16">Subscription credit facilities are becoming more common.
-Fund sponsors find it advantageous to be able to draw down capital from the facility within one business day, compared to the ten or more business days typically required to call capital from the limited partners of the fund. <a href="#fref16">&#8593;</a></li>
+        <li id="fn17">Subscription credit facilities are becoming more common.
+Fund sponsors find it advantageous to be able to draw down capital from the facility within one business day, compared to the ten or more business days typically required to call capital from the limited partners of the fund. <a href="#fref17">&#8593;</a></li>
-        <li id="fn17"><abbr>VC</abbr> funds typically do <em>not</em> charge such transaction, advisory, or monitoring fees. <a href="#fref17">&#8593;</a></li>
+        <li id="fn18"><abbr>VC</abbr> funds typically do <em>not</em> charge such transaction, advisory, or monitoring fees. <a href="#fref18">&#8593;</a></li>
-        <li id="fn18">The fees can also be paid to an affiliate of the general partner if this affiliate is the entity that typically receives the management fee, e.g. a fund manager or investment adviser that has a contractual relationship to provide investment advisory or fund management services to the general partner.
-In this context, a reference to the general partner shall include any fund manager or investment adviser that receives a management fee from the fund. <a href="#fref18">&#8593;</a></li>
+        <li id="fn19">The fees can also be paid to an affiliate of the general partner if this affiliate is the entity that typically receives the management fee, e.g. a fund manager or investment adviser that has a contractual relationship to provide investment advisory or fund management services to the general partner.
+In this context, a reference to the general partner shall include any fund manager or investment adviser that receives a management fee from the fund. <a href="#fref19">&#8593;</a></li>
-        <li id="fn19">This doctrine requires a taxpayer to include amounts in his or her income derived from his or her services and properties when the right to receive such amount is transferred to another as a gift or for the taxpayer’s benefit.
-In this case, the argument might be made that the transaction, advisory, or monitoring fees are earned by the <em>fund</em> (and thus indirectly by the U.S. tax-exempt limited partner) and assigned it to the general partner in payment for the management fees owed. <a href="#fref19">&#8593;</a></li>
+        <li id="fn20">This doctrine requires a taxpayer to include amounts in his or her income derived from his or her services and properties when the right to receive such amount is transferred to another as a gift or for the taxpayer’s benefit.
+In this case, the argument might be made that the transaction, advisory, or monitoring fees are earned by the <em>fund</em> (and thus indirectly by the U.S. tax-exempt limited partner) and assigned it to the general partner in payment for the management fees owed. <a href="#fref20">&#8593;</a></li>
     </ol>
 </div>